 The estimated total size of the capture, combining all data sources.

 The storage space available for the capture.
 If this is not larger than the estimated task size, there will not be enough space available to save the capture.

 Click OK to schedule the task and display a list of tasks with the filter set to your user name.

 Use the Traffic Filters tab to narrow the range of your capture to traffic between two dates and times, limit the duration of the capture, and review the filter settings.

-The date range is initially populated from the NAM Server report, but you can adjust it in the Capture Packets dialog box.
+The date range (available when Fixed date and time is selected) is initially populated from the NAM Server report, but you can adjust it in the Capture Packets dialog box.

 The filters are initially populated from the NAM Server reports filters (converted to tcpdump filter format), but you can adjust them in the Capture Packets dialog box.
 If you edit this field, be sure to conform to the tcpdump filter format.
 If a filter setting is invalid, an error message is displayed and it is not possible to submit the task.

 You can copy these filters into DNA and edit them to filter your trace during import.

 Click Syntax warnings under the filter box to list all syntax warnings.